sauchak/succulent_app/README.md

 # This is for Succulents

 Imagine you are an anthropomorphic succulent plant.
 And you have a computer.
-How do learn about yourself?
+How do you learn about yourself?
 Where do you go?
 What do you do?
 This is for Succulents is an app made for succulents who have gained sentience.

 [Click](http://sauchak.github.io/succulent_app/) to reach the site.